Pages

 I started working in their Arlington store when I was still a junior in high school.
 Back then, even though everybody else already had computerized cash registers, we wrote up every bill of sale by hand.
 It could take forever!
 And then we would turn around and peck the sale into a cumbersome, monstrous cash register.

 We all wore suits in those days - even the female employees.
-These were the heady days of newly-empowered career women, when ladies of the office began wearing stern black suits to announce the cracks in corporate America's glass ceiling.
-We even had a small department off to the side of the store called "Corporate Woman," which featured these dark suits, tailored with the same craftsmanship as the suits we sold to men.
+Those were the heady days of newly-empowered career women, when ladies of the office began wearing stern black suits to announce the cracks in corporate America's glass ceiling.
+We even had a small department off to the side of the store called "Corporate Woman," which featured grim, dark suits, tailored with the same craftsmanship as the suits we sold to men.
 But we men weren't allowed to sell in the Corporate Woman boutique, although several female customers wanted one of our particularly handsome young salesmen to.

 Actually, that guy ended up dating country-western siren Tanya Tucker...